SummerGuardian64/SuperShiny/INSTALL.md

 **DO NOT** try running only the EXE file from the ZIP file!
 All files that are inside of the ZIP file need to be extracted to run the game!

+If you see missing DLL errors or non-existent graphics, you haven't extracted the archives properly or there may be issues with USB communication (if you're using a USB stick).

+It is recommended that you don't oversaturate the USB hub with too many devices.
+If there are USB connectivity issues, try copying the game folder onto the local computer and running from there.

+Please enjoy the scalefloof~

 ## For developers, modders, code reviewers and whoever wants to compile the code

 Super Shiny game and engine currently have only two targets: